Proclamation of the German Empire: Background

 The French National Assembly granted funds for war, and on 19 July 1870, the French Empire declared war on the Kingdom of Prussia.
 The southern German states took the side of Prussia in accordance with their defensive alliances.
-Victories in August and September 1870, over the French armies led to the willingness of the Southern German princes to join the North German Confederation.
+Victories in August and September 1870, over the French armies led to the willingness of the southern German princes to join the North German Confederation.

 On 9 and 10 December 1870, the Reichstag voted to offer the Emperor's title to the Prussian king.
 In addition, the country was to be renamed "German Reich".
 This became effective on 1 January 1871 with a new constitution.
-As a day for the imperial proclamation to take place, 18 January was chosen, to coincide with the royal coronation of Frederick III of Brandenburg's coronation as Frederick I of Prussia in 1701, which led to the founding of the Kingdom of Prussia.
+As a day for the imperial proclamation to take place, 18 January was chosen, to coincide with the royal coronation of Elector Frederick III of Brandenburg's coronation as Frederick I of Prussia in 1701, founding the Kingdom of Prussia.
 The 1871 event took place in the Hall of Mirrors at the Palace of Versailles, the ceiling on which was celebrated by Louis XIV, the Sun King, as a conqueror of German cities and states.
 At the time of the imperial proclamation, the French capital Paris was besieged by coalition troops.
 The seat of the great headquarters of the German armies was Versailles.
 The Prussian leadership and - at least in part - the leaders of the allies were gathered around Paris.

 Proclamation on 18 January 1871

 On 18 January 1871, German troops paraded behind military bands around the Palace of Versailles.
-The delegations of the German field-regiments were crowded in this great room.
+The delegations of the German field-regiments were crowded in the Hall of Mirrors.
 They raised their battle-torn banners in a "colourful forest".
 In the middle of the hall stood an altar, where participants celebrated a worship service, at the end of which all those present were singing the song Nun danket alle Gott (Now thank we all our God).
 At the end of the gallery was an elevated podium, on which Wilhelm I and the various princes stood.

 Otto von Bismarck read out the proclamation.

-Thereupon, Frederick I, Grand Duke of Baden; Wilhelm I's only son-in-law shouted "His Majesty, Kaiser Wilhelm", and the other attendants repeated three times.
+Thereupon, Frederick I, Grand Duke of Baden, Wilhelm I's only son-in-law shouted "His Majesty, Kaiser Wilhelm", and the other attendants repeated three times.
 The ceremony ended, although the hurrahs continued outside from the deployed troops.
 The expression "Kaiser Wilhelm" avoided the precise, constitutional title "German Emperor", which Wilhelm would not accept.

-The Grand Duchy of Hesse, the Duchy of Brunswick and the Principalities of Reuss (Younger and Older Line), Schwarzburg-Sonderhausen, Waldeck, and Lippe were not represented at the imperial proclamation in Versailles.
+The rulers of the Grand Duchy of Hesse, the Duchy of Brunswick and the Principalities of Reuss (Younger and Older Line), Schwarzburg-Sondershausen, Waldeck-Pyrmont, Lippe were not represented at the imperial proclamation in Versailles.